HPC-SimTools/IPS-framework/doc/user_guides/basic_guide.rst

   The *platform configuration file* contains platform specific information needed by the framework for task and resource management, as well as paths needed by the portal and configuration manager.
 These rarely change, so the version in the top level of the IPS corresponding to the platform you are running on should be used.

 **Batch script**
   The *batch script* tells the batch scheduler how and what to run, including the number of processes and nodes for the allocation, the command to launch the IPS, and any other information that the batch scheduler needs to know to run your job.
-There are some examples in the :doc:`examples <examples_listing>` directory.

 .. _ConfigObj: http://www.voidspace.org.uk/python/configobj.html